-1. In innovation partnerships, any economic operator may submit a request to participate in response to a contract notice with a view to establishing a structured partnership for the development of an innovative product, service or works and the subsequent purchase of the resulting supplies, services or works, the need for which cannot be met by solutions already available on the market, provided that they correspond to the agreed performance levels and costs.
-The contract setting up the innovation partnership shall be awarded on the sole basis of the award criterion of the most economically advantageous tender in accordance with Article 66(1)(a).

-- 2. The innovation partnership shall be structured in successive stages following the sequence of steps in the research and innovation process, which may include the manufacturing of the supply, the provision of the services or the completion of the works.
+- 1. In innovation partnerships, any economic operator may submit a request to participate in response to a contract notice with a view to establishing a structured partnership for the development of an innovative product, service or works and the subsequent purchase of the resulting supplies, services or works, the need for which cannot be met by solutions already available on the market, provided that they correspond to the agreed performance levels and maximum costs.
+The contracting authority may decide to set up the innovation partnership with one partner or with several partners conducting separate research and development activities.
+The contracts shall be awarded on the sole basis of the award criterion of the most economically advantageous tender in accordance with Article 66(1)(a). - 2.
+The innovation partnership shall be structured in successive stages following the sequence of steps in the research and innovation process, which may include the manufacturing of the supply, the provision of the services or the completion of the works.
 The innovation partnership shall set intermediate targets to be attained by the partner and provide for payment of the remuneration in appropriate instalments.
-Based on those targets, the contracting authority may decide after each stage to terminate the partnership and launch a new procurement procedure for the remaining phases, provided that the contracting authority has indicated in the procurement documents that and under which conditions it may make use of this possibility to terminate the innovation partnership. - 3.
-Unless otherwise provided for in this Article, the contract shall be awarded in accordance with the rules set out in the second and the third sentence of the first subparagraph of Article 27(1), the second subparagraph of Article 27(1) and Article 27(3), (3a), (3b), (4) and (5).
+Based on those targets, the contracting authority may decide after each stage to terminate the innovation partnership or, in the case of an innovation partnership with several partners, to reduce the number of partners by terminating individual contracts, provided that the contracting authority has indicated in the procurement documents that and the conditions under which it may make use of these possibilities.

-In selecting candidates, contracting authorities shall pay particular attention to criteria concerning the candidates' capacity in the field of research and development and of developing innovative solutions.
+- 3. Unless otherwise provided for in this Article, the contract shall be awarded in accordance with the rules set out in the second [...] sentence of the first subparagraph of Article 27(1), the second subparagraph of Article 27(1) and Article 27(3), (3a), (3b), (4) and (5). - In selecting candidates, contracting authorities shall pay particular attention to criteria concerning the candidates' capacity in the field of research and development and of developing and implementing innovative solutions.
 They may limit the number of candidates that they will invite to participate in the procedure in accordance with Article 64.

-Only those economic operators invited by the contracting authority following its assessment of the information provided may submit research and innovation projects aimed at meeting the needs identified by the contracting authority that cannot be met by solutions already available on the market.
+Only those economic operators invited by the contracting authority following its assessment of the information provided may submit research and innovation projects aimed at meeting the needs identified by the contracting authority.[...].